Adjusting to a Mouth Guard or Retainer in 4 Months

 Proper hygiene involves regular cleaning of your appliance with a soft-bristled brush and non-abrasive cleaner, as well as keeping it in a protective case when not in use to avoid bacterial growth.

-A well-fitting night guard or retainer should be comfortable with no sharp edges that irritate your mouth.
+A well-fitting mouth guard or retainer should be comfortable with no sharp edges that irritate your mouth.
 It should stay in place without excessive movement, and your bite should feel natural when using it.

 Incorporate cleaning your appliance into your daily dental care routine, store it properly after use, and schedule regular dental check-ups to ensure your appliance and your teeth remain in good condition.